U.S. Army Field Manual 30-31B

-The US Army Field Manual 30-31B, dubbed the Westmoreland Field Manual,' purportedly outlined a strategy called the "strategy of tension," wherein violent attacks are orchestrated and blamed on left-wing groups to justify government action.
-However, most scholars believe it to be a Cold War-era hoax conducted by Soviet intelligence services.
+The US Army Field Manual 30-31B, dubbed the "Westmoreland Field Manual", purportedly outlined a strategy called the "strategy of tension", wherein violent attacks are orchestrated and blamed on left-wing groups to justify government action.
+The US State Department, CIA officials, and some scholars believe it to be a Cold War-era hoax conducted by Soviet intelligence services.

 The document first surfaced in the 1970s in Turkey and later circulated in various countries.
 During a 1980 hearing, CIA officials denied its authenticity, declaring it a forgery.
-Scholars and the US State Department also state that it is a Soviet forgery.
-Its usage in implicating the CIA in certain events further fueled debate, but arguments to its authenticity were strengthened by evidence uncovered during Operation Gladio in the 1990s.
+Arguments to its authenticity were strengthened by evidence uncovered about Operation Gladio in the 1990s.